 Needle-Free Acupuncture

-When I say “needle-free acupuncture,” I’m referring to a type of acupuncture that doesn’t penetrate the skin.
+When I say “needle-free acupuncture,” I’m referring to a type of Japanese Meridian Therapy that doesn’t penetrate the skin.
 Instead, I use a Teishin—an acupuncture tool that softly rests on the surface of the body.
-So, it’s perfectly painless!
-As you can see in the photos, Teishins are shaped like short knitting needles.
+(As you can see in the photos, Teishins are shaped like short knitting needles.)
+And in some cases, I use my hand instead of the Teishin.
+It’s perfectly painless, efficient, and effective!

 The Teishin photos on this page comes from the AcuArtistry website.
 To learn more about needle-free acupuncture tools and practices, you can check out that website here.